Hamilton Fish III: Involvement with Nazi Germany

-On August 14, 1939, Fish, president of the US delegation to the Interparliamentary Union Congress conference in Oslo, Norway, met with Joachim Ribbentrop.
-Fish flew to Oslo in Ribbentrop's private plane.
-Fish, a staunch opponent of Roosevelt, advocated better relations with Nazi Germany and hoped to solve the "Danzig question" during the conference in Norway.
-"Stepping out of Joachim von Ribbentrop's plane in 1939, Fish opined that Germany's claims were 'just.
+On August 14, 1939, Fish served as president of the United States delegation to the Interparliamentary Union Congress conference in Oslo, Norway, where he flew in the private plane of Joachim Ribbentrop.
+At the conference, Fish advocated better diplomatic relations with Nazi Germany and hoped to solve the "Danzig question," where he believed that German claims were "just."
 Fish and his faction of the Republican Party received material support from the Germans to promote isolationism and non-interventionism in the United States, particularly at the 1940 Republican National Convention.
-Fish spoke at a pro-Nazi rally held at Madison Square Garden in 1938.